message/iata/ES.md

 - Vaccines accepted are AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Janssen, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac.
 Other vaccines are accepted if the last dose received was one of the previously listed vaccines.
 - This does not apply to:
 - passengers younger than 12 years;
-- passengers arriving from China (People's Rep.), Chinese Taipei, Hong Kong (SAR China), Indonesia, Korea (Rep.), Macao (SAR China), New Zealand, Rwanda or Saudi Arabia;
+- passengers arriving from China (People's Rep.), Chinese Taipei, Colombia, Hong Kong (SAR China), Indonesia, Macao (SAR China), New Zealand, Qatar, Rwanda, Saudi Arabia or United Arab Emirates.
-- deadheading crew.
 3. Passengers entering or transiting through Spain must complete an "FCS Health Control Form" before departure at <a href="https://www.spth.gob.es/">https://www.spth.gob.es/</a> or via the Spain Travel Health-SpTH App.
 This will generate a QR code which must be presented upon arrival.
 - This does not apply to deadheading crew.
 4. Passengers are subject to medical screening upon arrival.